-30 Fermilab (October, 2012), at the Intensity Frontier Workshop at Argonne (April, 2013), and at Snowmass

-32 that were conducted over a period of almost two years.
+Itself at the University of Minnesota (July, 2013).
+Consequently, this rep that were conducted over a period of almost two years.

 This report describes the physics case for quark-flavor physics, and it represents the aspirations of a substantial community of physicists in the U.S. who are interested in this physics.
 This report is not a review of quark-flavor physics, and no attempt has been made to provide complete references to prior work.
-Rather, it focuses on the opportunities for spectacular discoveries during the remainder of this decade and during the next decade, made possible by the extraordinary reach to high mass scales that is possible in guark flavor physics cupating the remainder of the spectacular discoveries during the remainder of the scale scal
+Rather, it focuses on the opportunities for spectacular discoveries during the remainder of this decade and during the next decade, made possible by the extraordinary reach to high mass scales that is possible in quark-flavor physics experiments.

-38 quark-flavor physics experiments.

 Nevertheless, before looking forward, it provides useful context to briefly review some history.
-In the 1990's, 39 the U.S. was the leader both on the Energy Frontier and in quark flavor-physics experiments at the Intensity 40 Frontier.
+In the 1990's, 37 the U.S. was the leader both on the Energy Frontier and in quark flavor-physics experiments at the Intensity 38 Frontier.
 B physics was still dominated by the CLEO experiment for most of that decade.
-The most 41 sensitive rare K decay experiments performed to date were then underway at the Brookhaven AGS, and 42 direct CP violation in $K_L^0 \to \pi\pi$ decays was the focus of a fixed-target experiment using the Tevatron at 43 Fermilab.
-Toward the end of that decade, the asymmetric e^+e^- B factories began running at SLAC and 44 KEK, leading to increases in the size of B meson datasets by two orders of magnitude and also opening the 45 door to measurements of time-dependent CP asymmetries, which provided the experimental basis for the 46 2008 Nobel Prize.
-In the midst of this success, a number of new and aggressive quark-flavor initiatives were 47 put forward in the U.S. These included the BTeV proposal which would have used the Tevatron collider for 48 B physics, the CKM proposal which would have made the first high-statistics measurement of $K^+ \to \pi^+ \nu \overline{\nu}$ 49 using the Fermilab Main Injector, and the RSVP proposal which included an experiment (KOPIO) to 50 measure $K_L^0 \to \pi^0 \nu \overline{\nu}$ at the Brookhaven AGS.
-After lengthy consideration in an environment characterized 51 by flat budgets and a predilection for a fast start on the International Linear Collider on U.S. soil, all of these 52 initiatives were ultimately terminated.
-Also, as accelerator breakthroughs capable of increasing B-factory 53 luminosity by more than another order of magnitude were made, the opportunity to upgrade the PEP-II 54 B factory at SLAC was not pursued.
-This history is relevant in order to stress that the U.S. has been a 55 leader in flavor-physics experiments - involving a vigorous community - until very recently.
-Nonetheless, 56 this sequence of events inevitably encouraged many in the flavor-physics community in the U.S. to migrate 57 elsewhere, most often to ATLAS or CMS at the LHC.
-58
+The most sensitive 39 rare K decay experiments performed to date were then underway at the Brookhaven AGS, including an 40 experiment that made the first observation of the extremely rare $K^+ \to \pi^+ \nu \overline{\nu}$ decay, and a fixed-target 41 experiment using the Tevatron at Fermilab was underway that observed direct CP violation in $K_L^0 \to \pi\pi$ 42 decays.
+Toward the end of that decade, the asymmetric $e^+e^- B$ factories began running at SLAC and KEK, 43 leading to increases in the size of B meson data sets by two orders of magnitude and also opening the door to 44 measurements of time-dependent CP asymmetries, which provided the experimental basis for the 2008 Nobel 45 Prize.
+In the midst of this success, a number of new and ambitious quark-flavor initiatives were put forward 46 in the U.S. These included the BTeV proposal which would have used the Tevatron collider for B physics, 47 the CKM proposal which would have made the first high-statistics measurement of $K^+ \to \pi^+ \nu \overline{\nu}$ using 48 the Fermilab Main Injector, and the RSVP proposal which included an experiment (KOPIO) to measure 49 $K_L^0 \to \pi^0 \nu \overline{\nu}$ at the Brookhaven AGS.
+After lengthy consideration in an environment characterized by flat 50 budgets and a predilection for a fast start on the International Linear Collider on U.S. soil, all of these 51 initiatives were ultimately terminated.
+Also, as accelerator breakthroughs capable of increasing B-factory 52 luminosity by more than another order of magnitude were made, the opportunity to upgrade the PEP-II 53 B factory at SLAC was not pursued.
+This history is relevant in order to stress that the U.S. has been a 54 leader in flavor-physics experiments - involving a vigorous community - until very recently.
+Nonetheless, 55 this sequence of events inevitably encouraged many in the flavor-physics community in the U.S. to migrate 56 elsewhere, most often to ATLAS or CMS at the LHC.
+57